 What is the effect of Ghost Broking?

-If you buy cover from a Ghost Broker you have not actually purchased a valid car insurance policy and therefore, you are, in effect, an uninsured driver.
+If you have bought a ghost insurance policy you have not actually purchased a valid car insurance policy and therefore, you are, in effect, an uninsured driver.
 The consequences of not having legitimate insurance are serious and costly.

 - Your car could be seized by the Gardaí

 - You will have to buy legitimate insurance and pay the costs of impounding your car before the Gardaí will release it.